WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 The expression “swarm intelligence”, which is now widely used in the field of swarm robotics, refers to the superior capabilities of a swarm of agents compared to its single individuals.

 ### **Disadvantage**: (p.293)
-It is often difficult to design the individual robot behavior so that the global performance is maximized.
+It is often difficult to design the individual robot behaviour so that the global performance is maximized.
 Robots often have a limited and noisy perception of the environment and of the progression of a global task.
-The distributed nature of the problem makes it difficult to relate individual behavior to global performance.
+The distributed nature of the problem makes it difficult to relate individual behaviour to global performance.

 ### **Implementation approaches**: (p.293)
 Simulation: virtual environment in which robot capabilities (sensors and actuators) and interactions are simulated by a computer program, allows assessing the performance of a robot swarm with repeated runs of an experiment and facilitates algorithm optimization with a trial-and-error approach.